 - PRDGX – T. Rowe Price Dividend Growth Fund

 - DDFIX – Invesco Diversified Dividend R5

 - SCHD – Schwab U.S. Dividend Equity

 - DVY – iShares Select Dividend ETF

 - SPYD – SPDR Portfolio S&P 500 High Div

 For other options, Dividend.com compiled a comprehensive listing of different dividend-focused ETFs and mutual funds.
 Please also share your dividend focused mutual funds and ETFs in the comments section!

 Do we Invest in Mutual Funds and ETFs?

 Of course we do.
-Although, our exposure is predominately through employer sponsored mutual funds offered in our 401k plans.
+Our exposure is predominately in our 401k plans.
 Lanny has invested in a few ETFs outside of the employer sponsored plans, VGK for example.
 However, Bert has not.
 Here is a link to our individual portfolios if you would like to see the specific funds we selected.

-Hopefully you have found this article helpful and a great starting point if you are looking to invest in mutual funds and exchange traded funds.
-As you can see, while there are some similarities between the two investment options, there are plenty of differences between mutual funds and ETFs.
+Hopefully you have found this article helpful.
+As you can see, while there are some similarities, there are plenty of differences between mutual funds and ETFs.
 If you have any other ones you would like to include, please do so in the comment section!